Fire Safety Policies

 Non-breaker, multi-outlet devices such as adapters, cubes without surge protector, etc. are prohibited.
 Dimmer switches, ceiling fixtures and ceiling fans may not be installed.

-Update as of 7/30/2019 - Extension cords of any kind are prohibited from use in all dormitories and annexes
+Extension cords of any kind are prohibited from use in all dormitories and annexes.

-If any of the above items are discovered, refer to Fine Schedule for penalty.
+If any of the above items are discovered, refer to the Fine Schedules for the relevant penalty.

 Evacuation